The Beautiful Vancouver Waterfront

 • Whistler Resort Area •

-Whistler village is one of the best ski resorts in the world.
-Whistler is extremely popular as a summer resort for non skiing tourists and mountain bikers!
-Watch out for the bears and wear your protective gear!
+Whistler Village is one of the best ski resorts in the world.
+Whistler is extremely popular as a summer resort for non-skiing tourists and mountain bikers!
+Watch out for the bears and wear your mountain bike protective gear!

 , restaurants and plenty of things to do in Whistler Village